 - Carefully planning sequences f lessons that provide meaningful learning experiences, scaffolding and challenge.

-- Providing opportunities to build positive and trusting relationships with children.
+- Prviding opportunities to build positive and trusting relationships with children.
 Planning for moments of high-quality interactions with adults; modelling communication, listening and expectations.

-- Planning fr careful assessing, through observations, which are recorded on tapestry and shared with parents.
+- Planning fr careful assessments, through observations, which are recorded on Tapestry and shared with parents.
 These are used to inform the next steps of learning and meet individual needs.

-- Provision of rapid, individualised intervention to address gaps in learning.
+- Prvision of rapid, individualised intervention to address gaps in learning.

-- Providing opportunities to build positive and trusting relationships with parents and /carers through learning platforms (i.e. Tapestry and Class Dojo).
+- Prviding opportunities to build positive and trusting relationships with parents and carers through learning platforms (i.e. Tapestry and Class Dojo).
 Offering and ‘open door’ policy whereby parents can arrange for conversations to ask questions and discuss individualised support for learning at home.